scaleoutsystems/fedn/examples/mnist-pytorch/README.md

 # MNIST (PyTorch version)
 This classic example of hand-written text recognition is well suited as a lightweight test when developing on FEDn in pseudo-distributed mode.
 A normal high-end laptop or a workstation should be able to sustain a few clients.
 The example automates the partitioning of data into N clients and lets you quickly deploy a variable number of clients.
-The example assumes working understanding of containers, Docker and docker-compose.
+We here assume working experience with containers, Docker and docker-compose.

 ## Table of Contents
 - [MNIST Example (PyTorch version)](#mnist-example-pytorch-version)